Pomax/socketless/README.md

   // Any state value that in the true client is found in `this.state`
   // can be access as local variable in this class.
 For example, if
   // the client has a this.state.opCount property with value 10, then
   // this class can access that value as this.opCount directly.

-  update() {
+  update(updatedState) {
     // Called any time the true client updates their state.
     // Effect UI updates through this call, based on all synced properties.
   }
 }
 ```

-Calling this functions yields both an object `{ client, server }`, and builds a UIClass instance that will have its `.update()` function called any time the true client and the browser are synchronised.
+Calling this functions yields both an object `{ client, server }`, and builds a UIClass instance that will have its `.update(updatedState)` function called any time the true client and the browser are synchronised, with `updatedState` reflecting the latest known state.

 As for regular Clients, the browser UI is built with several functions and properties presupplied: `this.server` is, for all intents and purposes, the same as `this.server` in the client; `this.state` is equally the same thing, unless `directSync:true` was used to construct the web client.
 There is also a `this.sync()` function that the browser can use to force a full state synchronisation with the client, and there is a `this.server.quit()` that can be called by the browser to effect a client-disconnect.

 # The `socketless` API